FrederikWillem/mex-game/README.md

 - the Game Service handles the data and data operations of the game.
 - the Lobby Service handles the data and data operations of the lobby.
 - the LobbyView Component and GameView Component setup the display of the Lobby and Game respectively.
-- the Setup Component is an overlay and only shows when the players name is not yet given.
+- the Setup Component is an overlay and only shows when the player's name is not yet given.